 - Know your child’s approximate weight and the weight of the car seat itself.
-Together, they should not exceed 65lbs.
+Together, they should not exceed 65 pounds.
 If your child’s car seat doesn’t note the seat’s weight, grab a scale.
 Jot down the weight and when the combined weight approaches 65lbs, switch to a seat belt installation (with tether when possible).

 - In the event of a crash, exceeded weight limits may cause the lower anchors and tether to perform improperly, leaving children vulnerable to injury or death.

 - If your child exceeds the weight limit for the lower anchors, that doesn’t necessarily mean they’re ready for a booster seat.
 Instead, install the car seat using a seat belt (and tether when possible).
 Keep your child in the forward-facing car seat until they reach the height or weight limit of the seat.

 - Think LATCH-installed car seats are safer?
 Not so!
 Seat belts and LATCH system, when used correctly, are equally safe.
 If you’re concerned about weight limits, use the seat belt (and tether when possible) to secure the car seat.

 - Always read your car seat instructions and vehicle owner’s manual before installing a car seat.